 Hoi An does not have its own airport or train station.
 The main gateway to the ancient town is the nearby city of Da Nang, which is well-connected to the rest of Vietnam and internationally.

-The ideal length of your stay depends on your travel style and what you want to experience.
-A 3-day, 2-night stay is generally considered the ideal duration to experience Hoi An at a relaxed pace:
+The ideal length of stay in Hoi An depends on your travel style and the experiences you want to include.
+However, for most travelers, 3 days and 2 nights is considered the best amount of time to explore the town at a relaxed pace.

 Hoi An offers a range of places to stay, from small homestays in the Old Town to boutique resorts by the beach.
 The best area depends on whether you want to be near the ancient streets or close to the sea.